 Your party or gathering exists in reality for a few days, that party continues online the other 365 days of the year.

 Since your website represents who YOU are then customers will judge accordingly.
-If they see some cookie cutter site with sterile to non-existent graphics people will think that you’re either lazy or unorganized, and simply move onto the next best site out there.
+If they see some cookie-cutter site with sterile to non-existent graphics people will think that you’re either lazy or unorganized and simply move onto the next best site out there.
 This may not be the end of the world for a random blogger like this place.
-But when competing for peoples money it’s the difference between having nominal turnout to having fantastic turn out.
+But when competing for people’s money it’s the difference between having a nominal turnout to having a fantastic turnout.

 I could pull examples but this article isn’t out to point fingers are just one or two people.
 If anything it’s to state the obvious.
 That in this day and age bad websites really shouldn’t happen anymore.
 It’s not the content since if you are running a gathering you would have plenty to say.
 Anything from items such as

 - Why should I come?
 Is there something fun that I can do?

 - What have you done in the past?

 Heh, writers are suddenly important again aren’t they?